 In addition to influenza and viruses, there are some other factors that provoke the appearance of bronchiolitis in newborns:

-• predisposition of the child to allergies;
+• the child's predisposition to allergies;

 • metabolic disease;

-• feeding with artificial mixtures;
+• feeding with artificial formulas;

 • weak immunity from the first days of life;

-• the presence of cardiovascular and pulmonary diseases;
+• presence of cardiovascular and pulmonary diseases;

-• growth of the thymus gland;
+• proliferation of the thymus gland;

 • smoking parents;